JamesEisele/host-blocker/README.md

 Adds and/or removes rules in the Windows 'hosts' file in order to block/unblock a list of defined domains.
 Originally written to prevent impulse clicking on social media.
 Must be run as admin in order to read/write the 'hosts' file (resides within system32 folder).

+> Note: This script will not work properly if your web browser is using DNS over HTTPS.

 ## Usage

 This can be run as a standalone script or it can be scheduled to be run so that any defined sites are blocked for a given time frame (e.g., run script at 9 AM at start of work hours and then again at 5 PM when you're done).